About

 My Background

 Growing up as the daughter of an endocrinologist and a physical therapist, I was immersed early on in conversations about the human body, healing, and the intersections between physical and emotional health.
-From listening to stories about chronic illness, injury, and recovery at the dinner table, I developed an appreciation for how stress, trauma, and life transitions live not just in the mind, but in the body as well.
+From listening to stories about chronic health conditions, injury, and recovery at the dinner table, I developed an appreciation for how stress, trauma, and life transitions live not just in the mind, but in the body as well.
 This early exposure shaped my belief that meaningful healing happens when mental and physical health are treated as interconnected parts of a whole person - a perspective that continues to guide my work as a therapist today.

 I completed my undergraduate degree at Creighton University in Omaha, NE, (Roll Jays!) with a double major is psychology and business administration.
 I landed in Maryland for my master's program at Towson University in Clinical Psychology.
 Between undergraduate and graduate school, I have participated on various research and case management projects but found a passion for trauma-informed clinical work.